frankstepanski/fullstack-coding-bootcamp/frontend/2-CSS/readme.md

 Responsive design is the process of building an application's user interface (UI) to dynamically adjust based on the size of the device being used to access it.

-Older websites were not designed with responsive design principles in mind, and this has lead to undesirable user experiences.
-Take a look at https://www.spacejam.com/archive/spacejam/movie/jam.htm for an example of an unresponsive website.

 Nowadays, it is standard practice to ensure that websites are responsive.
-Some examples of responsive designs can be found here: https://www.awwwards.com/50-examples-of-responsive-web-design.html.

 The reason responsive design is important is because increasing numbers of users are consuming the internet via mobile devices or tablets.
-In 2017, there were an estimated 3.5 billion web users world wide, and around 2 billion of them exclusively use the internet on mobile devices.
+As of 2022, there were an estimated <a href="https://www.statista.com/statistics/273018/number-of-internet-users-worldwide/">5.3 billion web users</a> world wide, and around 2 billion of them exclusively use the internet on mobile devices.
 Nowadays, it is a requirement in any front-end developer position to be capable of designing responsive websites.

 When building your application, there are three main devices to develop for: **Mobile**, **tablet**, and **desktop**.